Classification of tight contact structures on some Seifert fibered manifolds: I: Tight structures on Seifert manifolds

 \subsection{Concluding remarks}

-One can try to classify tight contact structures on Seifert fibred manifold $M=M(0;\allowbreak-q_1/p_1,\allowbreak-q_2/p_2,\allowbreak-q_3/p_3,-q_4/p_4)$ where $e_0> -4$ and $p_i, q_i \in \mathbb{Z}$ with , $p_i\geq 2$, $q_i\geq 1$ and $gcd(p_i,q_i)=1$.
-We can constructing tight contact structures with zero Giroux torsion by Legendrian surgery to get a lower bound on the number of tight contact structures.
+One can try to classify tight contact structures on Seifert fiberd manifold $M=M(0,e_0;p_1/q_1,...,p_4/q_4)$ where $e_0> -4$ and with, $(p_i,q_i)=1$.
+We can construct tight contact structures with zero Giroux torsion by Legendrian surgery to get a lower bound on the number of tight contact structures.
 To get the upper bound on the number of tight contact structures we use convex surface theory.
 These two bounds don't match.
-Currently the author is unable to find any contact isotopy between the contact structures found by convex surface theory or find an invariant to say that those are non-isotopic contact structures. \
+Currently, the author is unable to find any contact isotopy between the contact structures found by convex surface theory or find an invariant to say that those are non-isotopic contact